aws-samples/amazon-serverless-datalake-workshop/instructions.md

    - Select the security group that starts with '^stackname^-GlueSecurityGroup'
    - Use the defaults for KMS and click `Create Notebook`
    - Wait until the Notebook is in the 'Ready' state.
-4. Select the Notebook `aws-glue-^stackname^`, and select 'Open Notebook'.
+5. Select the Notebook `aws-glue-^stackname^`, and select 'Open Notebook'.
 Once the notebook opens, select the `New` button and choose `Terminal`.
 Now copy the sample notebook from your bucket into the notebook by entering the following command into the terminal window
 ```
 aws s3 cp s3://^ingestionbucket^/instructions/labs.ipynb SageMaker/labs.ipynb
 ```
-   - Click the Jupyter icon in the upper left to return the main menu.
+5. Click the Jupyter icon in the upper left to return the main menu.
-   - Now you should see **labs.ipynb** in the list.
+6. Now you should see **labs.ipynb** in the list.
 Click it to open and follow the instructions.
-   - Click **Run** button to run the code
+7. Select each code block under the **Initialization** heading and click the **Run** button to run the code in each code block. **Please wait for the 1st section to complete before running the second section.**
+8. Next select the code block under the **Lab - Transform / Decode data with AWS Glue** heading and click the **Run** button.
+This code creates a Glue job to split apart and transform some of the data elements.

-10. Once the job is succeeded, go to S3 console and browse to `s3://^ingestionbucket^/weblogs/useractivityconverted` S3 bucket
+9. Once the job is succeeded, go to S3 console and browse to `s3://^ingestionbucket^/weblogs/useractivityconverted` S3 bucket
-11. Under the `useractivityconverted` S3 folder you should see Parquet files created by the job, partitioned by `toppage` column.
+10. Under the `useractivityconverted` S3 folder you should see Parquet files created by the job, partitioned by `toppage` column.

 #### Explore the new dataset that we created in the previous step